Outstanding Cobalt Metallurgical Results (ASX announcement 7th March 2017)

-Corazon recently announced high grade assay results from its recently completed maiden reverse circulation (RC) and core drilling program at the Mt Gilmore Cobalt-Copper-Gold Project (“Project”) in north-eastern New South Wales.
+High grade assay results were achieved at Corazon’s maiden reverse circulation (RC) and core drilling program at the Mt Gilmore Cobalt-Copper-Gold Project (“Project”) in north-eastern New South Wales.

 The program focused on the high-grade Cobalt Ridge prospect and was highly successful.
 In total, 15 RC drill holes were completed at Cobalt Ridge and three RC holes at the Iron Mountain target, for 2086 metres.
 Core drilling included three tails (extensions on RC holes) for a total of 261.1 metres.